ilMastroDeiBug/Wify-Checking-Scripts/README.md

 ---

 ## 3. Python Environment Setup
 The bot is written in Python.
-We need to prepare the host PC.
+We need to prepare the host PC.The script is in italian, so check translator for foreigner words.

 1. Download and install [Python](https://www.python.org/downloads/).
 (Make sure to check **"Add Python to PATH"** during installation).
 2. Open your terminal (PowerShell or CMD) and install the necessary libraries: